4 years full-time (plus optional placement year)

 For more information see our undergraduate English language requirements.

 You may be eligible for one of our pre-sessional English language courses.
 These courses will provide you with the level of English needed to meet the conditions of your offer.

 The length of course you need to take depends on your current IELTS scores and how much you need to improve to reach our English language requirements.

 After you've accepted your offer to study at York, we'll confirm which pre-sessional course you should apply to via You@York.

 To apply to York, you will need to complete an online application via UCAS (the Universities and Colleges Admissions Service).

-Accepted applicants will be invited to visit the Department between November and April.
-That's when you can meet our current students and staff, and have a one-to-one conversation with a member of academic staff.
+If we make you an offer, we'll invite you to visit the Department between November and April.
+You can meet our current students and staff, and have a one-to-one conversation with a member of academic staff.

-We will offer you an interview if you present with a strong school performance and application form.
-Although the interview is not part of your offer and you do not need to attend, if you do, your offer could be reduced by one A Level grade or equivalent.
+We will offer you an interview if you present with a strong school performance and application.
+The interview is not part of your offer and you do not need to attend, but if you do, your offer could be reduced by one A level grade (or equivalent).

 Explore campus and city life and hear what our current students have to say about living here.